Cargo plane's engine catches fire, dropping debris that injures two people in a Dutch town - KRDO

 “We understand that people are shocked and regret that this has happened,” MAA said.
 “Our attention now primarily focuses on those directly involved in this incident.”

-The Boeing 747 cargo plane in this incident belongs to Longtail Aviation and is registered as VQ-BWT, according to CNN Belgium affiliate HLN-VTM Nieuws.
+The cargo plane is registered as VQ-BWT, according to CNN Belgium affiliate HLN-VTM Nieuws.

-Longtail Aviation is a charter airline service based in St. George’s, Bermuda, and was formed in August 1999, according to its website.
+Longtail Aviation is based in St. George’s, Bermuda, and was formed in August 1999, according to its website.
 Longtail offers worldwide charter services, cargo support, aircraft management and acquisition sales, the website said.

+Boeing spokeswoman Jessica Kowal told CNN in a statement they were following news of the incident and referred CNN “to the Dutch Safety Board” for any information about the incident.

-News of the cargo flight’s emergency landing comes on the heels of a similar incident in the US on Saturday.
+News of the cargo flight’s emergency landing comes on the heels of a similar incident in the United States on Saturday.

 A United Airlines flight was forced to return to Denver International Airport after it suffered an engine failure shortly after takeoff, sending aircraft debris raining down on a suburb.
 The Boeing 777-200 safely returned to the Denver International Airport and no one was injured.